 Our partners and professional staff are required to participate in 40 hours of continuing professional education each year.
 The majority of our health care staff exceeds that requirement.
-Specifically, each of our staff members participate in internal "GROW" training.
+Specifically, each of our staff members participates in an Internal Training Program.
 This consists of the following four levels:

-- Groundwork (For associate level staff): This program covers basic accounting and auditing updates and reviews including independence, assurance services, and specialization.
-It includes such health care topics as Overview and Structure of Government Health Care Reimbursement Systems, Government Health Care Terms, and Medicare Cost Reports for SNFs, HHAs, Hospitals, and Home Offices. - Results (For senior associate level staff): This program covers advanced accounting and auditing updates and reviews such as audit planning and analytical procedures.
-It includes such health care topics as Dealing with Adversarial Communication and An Overview of State Reimbursement Policies. - Opportunities (For senior associate level staff): This program also covers advanced accounting and auditing updates and reviews including audit efficiency techniques and information technology.
-It includes such health care topics as Medicare Update, Medicaid Update, and Overview of Health Care Fraud. - Wisdom (For manager level staff): This program is geared toward individuals in supervisory roles and covers such issues as leadership, motivation, effective communication, and high-performance teams.
+- Staff 1 (for Associate Level Professionals): This program covers basic accounting and auditing updates and reviews including independence, assurance services, and specialization.
+It includes such health care topics as Overview and Structure of Government Health Care Reimbursement Systems, Government Health Care Terms, and Medicare Cost Reports for SNFs, HHAs, Hospitals, and Home Offices. - Staff 2 (for Senior Associate Level Professionals): This program covers advanced accounting and auditing updates and reviews such as audit planning and analytical procedures.
+It includes such health care topics as Dealing with Adversarial Communication and An Overview of State Reimbursement Policies. - Staff 3 (for Senior Associate Level Professionals): This program also covers advanced accounting and auditing updates and reviews including audit efficiency techniques and information technology.
+It includes such health care topics as Medicare Update, Medicaid Update, and Overview of Health Care Fraud. - Staff 4 (for Manager Level Professionals): This program is geared toward individuals in supervisory roles and covers such issues as leadership, motivation, effective communication, and high-performance teams.

-In addition to the GROW program, PHBV Partners sustains the staff's knowledge through our THRIVE program.
-As part of THRIVE, health care staff attends an annual Health Care Conference.
+In addition to the Internal Training Program, PHBV sustains our team's knowledge through our Advanced Education Program.
+As part of the Advanced Education Program, our professionals attend an annual Health Care Conference.
 This conference is designed to provide an in-depth update to the participants on current health care related issues, so they can continue to provide quality client service.
 The topics and speakers are geared toward the services we provide to federal and state government health care agencies.
 Past topics covered include Medicaid and Medicare updates, fraud, and HIPAA.

-In addition, we routinely attend relevant national health care conferences to stay current with trends and issues.
+In addition, our professionals routinely attend relevant national health care conferences to stay current with trends and issues.
 These conferences have included: